Alaska solar rebates and incentives: 2026 guide

 Golden Valley Electric Association (GVEA) Homer Electric Association Matanuska Electric Association Chugach Electric Association

 Alaska doesn't offer any state-specific battery incentives.
-However, all batteries above 3 kWh in size are eligible for the 30% federal tax credit.
 In Alaska, batteries can also boost energy independence and provide backup power during an outage.

 Learn more about battery incentives and rebates